-Features: cliff slope, landslip, woodland, shooting, coastal margin, circular walks.
+Features: cliff slope, landslip, woodland, shooting, spreading room, circular walks.

-Figure 27 illustrates a woodland on a long section of sloping cliff with a shingle beach below.
+Figure 26 illustrates a woodland on a long section of sloping cliff with a shingle beach below.
 The shingle is difficult to walk on, so the trail passes through the woodland on the cliff slope above using an existing track offering better sea views than the alternatives inland.

 The cliff slope is prone to small-scale landslips throughout this section.
-Here the trail route will roll back without further reference to the Secretary of State in accordance with the approved proposals in our report, with signs and other infrastructure put in place by the
+The trail route will therefore change from time to time in accordance with a description in our approved report, with signs and other infrastructure put in place by the access authority to direct the public.
+The map shows its starting position.